Language policies of Canada's provinces and territories: New Brunswick

 New Brunswick has been officially bilingual in English and French since the passing of the New Brunswick Official Languages Act (1969).
 This was complemented by An Act Recognizing the Equality of the Two Official Linguistic Communities in New Brunswick in 1981.
 New Brunswick's bilingualism was constitutionally enshrined in the Canadian Charter of Rights and Freedoms in 1982.
 The Charter was amended in 1993 to clarify that the two language communities are legally equal.
 In 1999 the Supreme Court of Canada ruled in Moncton (City) v.
 Charlebois that New Brunswick's official bilingualism also applied to municipalities in the province.
 In 2002 the Official Languages Act became New Brunswick's new language law, leading to the creation of the Office of the Commissioner of Official Languages for New Brunswick in 2003.

 Manitoba

-Manitoba was established as an officially bilingual province under section 23 of the Manitoba Act, 1870.
-However, in subsequent years the provincial government moved to end French-language services and become English-only.
-In the famous Supreme Court of Canada case Reference Re Manitoba Language Rights of 1985 the court found these policies unconstitutional.
+When Manitoba was established, section 23 of the Manitoba Act, 1870 provided that English or French could be used in the courts and the Legislative Assembly, and that all provincial acts had to be enacted in both languages.
+However, in 1890, the provincial government passed the Official Language Act by which Manitoba became English-only.
+Nearly a century later, the Supreme Court of Canada held, in Reference Re Manitoba Language Rights, that this legislation was unconstitutional.
 The province of Manitoba is now overwhelmingly English-speaking and the first language of the courts, government ministries, and schools is English.
-However, in order to comply with the court's ruling the province is required to provide nearly all its services in French (as well as English).
-The government's policy is summarized in the French Language Services Policy, last updated in March 1999.
+In order to comply with the court's ruling, the provincial legislature is required to enact all of its statutes in both languages and both languages can be used in the Legislative Assembly and the courts.
+The provincial government has gone beyond the requirements of s.
+23 and the Supreme Court decision and now provides government services in both languages, as summarized in the French Language Services Policy, last updated in March 1999.